JavaScript Variables

 2. Function Scope

-As the name suggests, function scope means that if you declare the variable inside a function, it is only available within that function.
-Initially, only var is function-scope, but now let and const also follow this rule.
+As the name suggests, function scope means that if you declare a variable inside a function, it is only available within that function.
+Only var is function-scope, but let and const don’t follow this rule.

 Example: Creating a function and understanding the function scope.